 The Fair Representation Act is a model congressional bill that would repeal and replace the 1967 single-winner district mandate with a new national standard for all fifty states.
 It includes two essential changes that, when enacted together, create a fairer and more representative way of electing Members of the House of Representatives.
 Those changes are the use of ranked choice voting in a smaller number of multi-winner districts, each of which sends at least three Members to Congress.
 Additionally, under the Fair Representation Act, states that draw districts must do so using state-run independent redistricting commissions made up of ordinary citizens and operating in a transparent fashion.

 Ranked choice voting is an election method used in communities across the United States for elections with more than two candidates.
 Grounded in equality, ranked choice voting gives every voter a powerful voice in an election.
 Instead of just picking one candidate, the voter gets to rank candidates in order of choice – first choice, second choice and so on.
 It maximizes the number of votes that help elect representatives.
-States without the capacity to administer a ranked choice voting election have the option of instead using the open ticket method.

 When electing more than one Member in a multi-winner district, a majority of voters can always elect a majority of seats, but smaller groups can elect someone too.
 That means many more voters will help elect their first choice, and almost everyone will be able to elect a candidate they like, who will go into Congress with their interests and values in mind.